 If you seem to have lost a file, rummage around in different folders to see whether you can find it.
 Perhaps you saved a file in the wrong folder by accident.
 Also, check the spelling of the filename.
-Maybe your fingers weren't on the home row when you typed the filename, so instead of River City. pptx, you saved the file as Eucwe Xurt.pptx.
+Maybe your fingers weren't on the home row when you typed the filename, so instead of Shakespeare1.pptx, you saved the file as Djslrd[rstr2.pptx.
 I hate it when that happens.
-If all else fails, you can use Windows' built-in Search feature.
-For Windows XP, click the Start button and then choose Search and follow the instructions that appear in the Search Results window.
-If you're using Vista or Windows 7, you can simply type some or all of the filename in the Instant Search box that appears in the Start menu.